shaungt1/Shaun-Pritchard-Portfolio/README.md

  * Programming
  * Quantum Computers
  * Software Engineering

+ ## Courses

+>The section will introduce all the tutorials, and courses I have built and avialble online.
+Courses are both contextual and video formats.

+ * SEO
+ * Programming For The Web
+ * Big Data
+ * Software Engineering
+ * Enterprise Architecture
+ * Scripting
+ * Business
+ * Business Law & US Constition

 ## Projects

 >These are projects in realtion to the the fields of study above written in a varity of programming languages.
 Projects are open source and complete to the best of my ability.